KDE/tellico/README.md

 Tellico makes it easy to track your books, videos, music, even your wine and anything else.
 A simple and intuitive interface shows cover images, groupings, and any detail you want.
-Grab information from many popular Internet sites, including TheMovieDB, Discogs, IGDB, and most libraries.
+Grab information from many popular Internet sites, including TheMovieDB, Discogs, IGDB, and many libraries.

 Tellico is a part of the Office group of KDE Applications.